dilipomi/Cardano-L-EARN/Lessons/English/L_EARN/Cardano/LCP1:Intro_To_Cardano.md

 ## Testing

 For this pilot phase of BDU L-EARN, you'll have one of our collaborators test your knowledge on a 1-on-1 conversation, using BrightID to verify your identity.
 Get intouch with them via this repo or on the Telegram group on our website.
-Reward: 4 xDai.
+Reward: 4 ADA.

 ## Resources